CameronCarroll/spree-batch-products/README.md

 To create Product records through a ProductDatasheet the first row must define `:id` as the search attribute.
 Each row should have an empty value for the `:id` column otherwise Product records will be located by the value supplied.
 Record creation succeeds so long as the `:name`, `:permalink`, and `:price` attributes on each row are defined.

 Product records must be defined on a separate sheet from your variants.
-I don't have time to make it perfect, allowing both definitions on the same page.

 Record Creation: Variants
 -------------------------